Warp Drives and Closed Timelike Curves: Geodesic rest frame transitions

-First, we give a preliminary definition of a rest frame transition, which will suffice for our purposes in Sections \ref{Sec: Natario failure} - \ref{Sec: specific example}.
-We subsequently give a more general definition and thorough analysis in Section \ref{Sec: FT general analysis}, beginning from a coordinate-independent starting point.
+First, we give a preliminary definition of a \emph{geodesic rest frame transition}, which will suffice for our purposes.
+We give a more general definition and thorough analysis in Appendix \ref{Sec:=000020FT=000020general=000020analysis}, from a coordinate-independent starting point.

 We take a general metric $g_{\mu\nu}$ expressed in the ADM formalism and coordinates $(t,x,y,z)$ as\footnote{In this paper, as in most warp drive papers, we define the shift vector $\bm{\beta}$ as the negative of what is usually used in other areas.
 With this convention, passengers in the warp drive (usually) move with a 3-velocity of $\bm{\beta}$.}